Introduction

 What are Progressive Web Applications?

 Developers may use PWAs to bring smartphone experiences to the web.
 They offer faster loading times, can be used offline, and can be pinned to the home screen to be used like mobile apps.
-PWAs are not bound by frameworks and can be built with any framework or none at all.
+They are not bound by frameworks and can be built with any of them or none at all.

-There are some potential ways in which Progressive Web Apps can support business success.
+There are some potential ways in which PWAs can support business success.

 - You have an easy way of reaching out to potential customers.
 Progressive Web Apps function as websites on the internet.
 It means you can use a variety of marketing and advertising strategies (including SEO) to expand your reach and brand at a lesser cost.

-- PWAs enable you to circumvent the barriers that restrict users from downloading your app.
-PWAs don’t take up much storage space, which is one of the main reasons users don’t want to download or remove apps.
+- They enable you to circumvent the barriers that restrict users from downloading your app.
+These apps don’t take up much storage space, which is one of the main reasons users don’t want to download or remove apps.
 PWAs don’t need to be downloaded from the app store.
 They are downloaded directly from the mobile website.
 Plus, the users are encouraged to do so.

 - You receive a valuable tool for fostering relationships and increasing conversions.
-PWAs help you engage your users.
+Progressive Web Apps help you engage your users.
 For example, they can deliver push alerts after being installed.
 This is a strong tool for increasing engagement and conversions, building relationships with your audience, reminding them of your brand, and assisting with customer retention.

 All in all, you gain more consumers and your conversion rates rise as a result of your dependability, accessibility, and experience.